-Revolutionary at the time of its invention in the late 1960s, GORE-TEX is a microporous material that lets vapor (or sweat) escape, while remaining completely waterproof from the outside.
+Revolutionary at the time of its invention in the late 1960s by W. L. Gore and Associates, GORE-TEX is a microporous material that lets vapor (or sweat) escape, while remaining completely waterproof from the outside.
 Created by stretching out a heated rod of Teflon (Polytetrafluoroethylene), the material is used by brands across categories, from cosmetic surgeons to mountaineering brands.

 While the former have found it to be a useful tool for performing rhinoplasty and lip filler treatments, the latter have made the material synonymous with extreme weather jackets and hiking boots for the past few decades, establishing GORE-TEX as the Kleenex brand of waterproofness, so to speak.